willjjacobs/dora/README.md

 This is the repository for the DORA project.
 Very much a work in progress at this point.

+python dora server
+(wait neural net to initialize) python dora client
+(opens in a new window, it will take a while for the image to appear)

 In order to utilize this code:

 Our project is designed to utilize Python version 3.5 or greater.
 A number of dependencies are specified and will be installed with a Pipfile or can be installed manually by referencing requirements.txt.
 Additionally, a webcam is required.